jmursi/Jmursi.github.io/_projects/projects.md

 • Elevate TV – Panel on youth and innovation
 • YouTube – Interview on social media analytics in Kenya
 • Medium – Articles on AI, digital innovation, and civic tech

+---

+## 📂 Datasets

+### 1. SMS Scam Detection Dataset – Kenya

+Collected and annotated a real-world dataset of SMS messages from Kenyan mobile users, aimed at detecting high-risk and moderate-risk scam messages.
+The dataset supports research in fraud detection, trust in digital communication, and localized NLP.

+**Use Cases:**
+Supervised learning (Logistic Regression, XGBoost), risk classification, LLM robustness

+**Highlights:**
+- Presented at Deep Learning Indaba 2023
+- Integrated into a Streamlit-powered demo
+- Includes metadata on message origin and scam typology

+**Access:** Available upon request / In publication
+**Related Project:** Finlingo, Scam Watch Initiative

+---

+### 2. Finlingo Dataset – Financial Literacy & Scam Education

+Ongoing collection of multilingual financial literacy questions, scam typologies, and conversational intents used in the Finlingo AI-powered chatbot.
+The dataset enables adaptive learning paths and scam scenario training for underserved communities in Africa.

+**Use Cases:**
+Intent classification, multilingual NLP, AI tutors, financial education

+**Highlights:**
+- Built in collaboration with Afrela
+- Designed for AI-driven learning personalization
+- Includes annotated responses for chatbot training

+**Status:** In private beta
+**Related Platform:** Finlingo